Vampward

 "It's already been dealt with," I said simply.

 Wade seemed surprised.
-The issue was resolved, and he had barely slept.
+The issue was resolved?!
+And he had barely slept.

-"The apevamp didn't object?"
+"The ape vampire didn't object?"

 "They remarked on my efficiency and were quite satisfied.
 They even offered me Patel's job."